elarivie/BUILDME/README.md

 and shall therefore not implement any releasable build step.

-**As a convenience** to accomodate or ease development workflows, nothing prevent to have other methodologies to build or partially build a project, **but** in the end only the output of the BUILDME shall be used for final release.
+**As a convenience** to accomodate or ease development workflows, nothing prevent to have alternative methodologies to build or partially build a project, **but** in the end only the output of the BUILDME shall be used for final release.

 Command line parameter interface:
 ----
+The interface is shown below, you may notice that all the parameters are optional.
+Simply calling the BUILDME executable with no parameter allows to validate build success without keeping the output.
+Which is usefull on continuous integration tools or to locally validate the build successful status.

 ```
 usage: BUILDME [-h] [-s SOURCE] [-t TEMP] [[-o OUTPUT]|[-O OUTPUT]] [-V]